 - Times Tables Tanks - speed practise for your 2, 5 and 10 times tables.

-This half term, we have been beginning to explore Forces.
+Over the last half term, we were beginning to explore Forces.

-We have already learnt that forces can do 3 things:
+We learnt that forces can do 3 things:

 - speed something up.